This recipe for easy roasted Kielbasa sausage and potatoes transforms the beloved Polish sausage into a delicious one-dish meat and potatoes dinner.

 Remember that the sausage itself is already highly seasoned and flavored with herbs and spices, so you don’t need to go overboard with salt and other seasonings in this dish.

-Make sure you stir the contents of the bowl once or twice to coat everything nice and evenly.
+Make sure you stir the contents of the bowl once or twice to coat everything nicely and evenly.

 Preheat the oven to 400°F (205°C).
-While you wait for the oven to come up to temperature, find a large rimmed baking sheet.
-For easier clean-up, you can line the baking sheet with parchment paper as well.
+While you wait for the oven to come up to temperature, find a large baking sheet or oven-safe pan, like a sheet pan.
+For easier clean-up, you can line the sheet pan or any baking with parchment paper.

-Spread the kielbasa and potatoes into a single layer on the baking sheet.
+Spread the kielbasa and potatoes into a single layer on the pan.
 Make sure every piece has space around it to brown.
-If you’re doubling the recipe, you may need to use two baking sheets.
+If you’re doubling the recipe, you may need to use two pans, or work in batches.

 What to Serve with Roasted Kielbasa and Potatoes

-If you’re looking for a nice side dish to round out this meal, try something green and fresh like roasted broccoli or a simple side salad tossed in a light vinaigrette.
+Kielbasa sausage’s smokey, salty flavors pair well with acids and bitters, cruciferous vegetables, roots, and creamy grains.
+If you’re looking for a nice side dish to round out this meal, try something green and fresh like roasted broccoli, sautéd kale tossed in a light vinaigrette, mushroom soup, or onion soup.

 Roasted Kielbasa and Potatoes